mila-ai4h/ai4h_databank/README.md

-# SAI ️💬
+# AIR ️💬

-SAI ️💬 is a Q&A search engine designed to provide relevant and high quality information about curated AI policy documents.
+AIR ️💬 is a Q&A search engine designed to provide relevant and high quality information about curated AI policy documents.

 This project is a collaboration between the OECD and Mila.